hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   (Optional)
   Indicates whether the backend service will be used with internal or external load balancing.
 A backend service created for one type of load balancing cannot be used with the other.
-Must be `EXTERNAL` for a global backend service.
+Must be `EXTERNAL` or `INTERNAL_SELF_MANAGED` for a global backend service.
 Defaults to `EXTERNAL`.

 * `port_name` -
   (Optional)